Critical Alignment Yoga and Therapy

 with the right alignment of the spine.

-During practice, the balance in the body is restore as well as learning to distinguish strength from tension.
+During practice, the balance in the body is restored as well as learning to distinguish strength from tension.

 CAY unites a workout with meditation.
 It unites physical strength with emotional strength.
 It unites detailed physical knowledge with the experience of the whole body.
 It unites relaxation with willpower.